 Sign and preview a PDF copy of the signed prescription.

-💡 Tip: When you view a prescription as a PDF, you can choose to fax the prescription from the PDF view.
+💡 Tip: When you view a prescription as a PDF, you can choose to fax or print the prescription from the PDF view.
 For more information, see Generating a PDF prescription.

 Sign and Fax